awsdocs/aws-cloud9-user-guide/doc_source/sample-wordpress.md

    tar xvf latest.tar.gz
    ```

-1. Run the `touch` command to create a file called `wp-config.php` in the `environment/wordpress` directory:
+1. Run the `touch` command to create a file called `wp-config-sample.php` in the `environment/wordpress` directory:

    ```
-   touch wordpress/wp-config.php
+   touch wordpress/wp-config-sample.php
    ```

-1. Use the IDE editor or vim to update `wp-config.php` with your WordPress website's base configuration details:
+1. Use the IDE editor or vim to update `wp-config-sample.php` to `wp-config.php` then replace the sample data with your setup:

    ```
    // ** MySQL settings - You can get this info from your web host ** //